 This term refers to chronic inflammation that can damage the gastrointestinal tract.
 It encompasses both Crohn’s disease, which can affect the entire digestive tract but usually involves the small intestine, as well as ulcerative colitis, which affects the colon and rectum.
 The major symptoms for both include diarrhea, abdominal pain, and weight loss.
 IBD is a risk factor for colorectal cancer, so patients should be monitored carefully.

-If you have bloating, gas, nausea, diarrhea and what Dr. Woolfolk calls “generalized abdominal discomfort,” you may have this autoimmune disorder, which is an allergy to gluten that can damage the small intestine.
-“Celiac disease looks similar to irritable bowel syndrome and is one of the most underdiagnosed conditions we see,” says Dr. Woolfolk, noting that occasionally celiac patients will have constipation instead of diarrhea.
+If you have bloating, gas, nausea, diarrhea and what Dr. Michna calls “generalized abdominal discomfort,” you may have this autoimmune disorder, which is an allergy to gluten that can damage the small intestine.
+“Celiac disease looks similar to irritable bowel syndrome and is one of the most underdiagnosed conditions we see,” says Dr. Michna, “noting that occasionally celiac patients will have constipation instead of diarrhea.”

 Women with especially painful periods and heavy bleeding, paired with digestive symptoms such as constipation or diarrhea that worsen around menstruation, may have this gynecological disorder.
 Sometimes mistaken for IBS, endometriosis happens when the tissue that normally lines the inside of the uterus grows outside the uterine wall.